Scarabaeus1031/NEXAH/NAVIGATOR/application_portal.md

 ## Example Application Domains

-Several prototype application domains illustrate how the framework can be used.
+Several prototype domains illustrate where the framework may be applied.

 ### Drift–Threshold Engineering